Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 What do recruiters look for in blockchain resumes beyond keywords?

-They look for readable role-fit, visible proof, low-risk signals, and enough specificity to believe the claims.
+They look for readable role-fit, visible proof, reasons to trust the candidate, and enough specificity to believe the claims.

 Is GitHub necessary for getting shortlisted in blockchain hiring?